Azure/AzureGovernedPipelines/docs/azure-pipelines/unified.md

 ### `prereqs.break`

-Determines if a prereq stage failure breaks the pipeline.
+Determines if a prerequisite (_Prereqs_) stage failure breaks the pipeline.
 By default, a failure in the prereqs stage will halt the pipeline and fail.
 Subsequent stages will not be run.